nic-dgl104-winter-2024/pattern-library/JavaTemplateMethod/README.md

 AbstractTemplate templateA = new ConcreteClassA();
 templateA.templateMethod();
 ```
+This line demonstrates creating an instance of `ConcreteClassA` and invoking its `templateMethod()`, which follows the Template Method design pattern.

 ## Output
 You should see the following output when you run the Main class: